GrammaTech/gtirb/README.md

 ```

-Finally, tables can be used to store additional data at the IR
+Finally, data tables can be used to store any additional data at the
-level.
-These use variants to support a variety of maps and vectors of
+IR level.
+These use variants to support a variety of maps and vectors
-common GT-IRB types.
+of common GT-IRB types.

 ```c++
 ir.addTable("eaTable", std::vector<EA>({EA(1), EA(2), EA(3)}));